sklprogs/LanguageTricks/README.md

 ## contain \| include

-**Contains** is used when there is something else that is doing the containing.
+***Contains*** is used when there is something else that is doing the containing.
 The box is a container, and contains the hats.
 You would not, generally, say that the box includes the hats.
-Inside the box is a set of objects, and that set (which \'contents\' refers to) includes (and consists of) the hats.
+Inside the box is a set of objects, and that set (which *contents* refers to) includes (and consists of) the hats.

-**Includes** is also often used when talking about the features of a product or thing for sale.
+***Includes*** is also often used when talking about the features of a product or thing for sale.
 If I were selling you the box, I might tell you that it includes three hats.
-In this case, I\'m not pointing out that the hats are inside the box, but rather that the box and the hats are all part of the set of things I\'m offering to sell.
+In this case, I’m not pointing out that the hats are inside the box, but rather that the box and the hats are all part of the set of things I’m offering to sell.

 [*Source*](https://ell.stackexchange.com/questions/47706/using-contain-vs-include-vs-consist-of-appropriately)